Yasir-77/Devops-Learning/AWS/notes/readme.md

 <img width="815" height="455" alt="image" src="https://github.com/user-attachments/assets/5de0e599-365d-4b7e-8095-de40a581f9ff" />

 - **Domain Registration (GoDaddy)**
-  - You purchase and register your domain name (e.g., `codercolabs.com`) with GoDaddy.
+  - You purchase and register your domain name with GoDaddy.
   - GoDaddy is your registrar but doesn’t have to manage your DNS records.

 - **DNS Management (Route 53)**